University of New Brunswick: Coat of arms

 The University of New Brunswick's official coat of arms was introduced in 1956 after being approved by the University of New Brunswick Senate.
 Previously, UNB's only insignia was the Great Seal, which the New Brunswick Legislative Assembly granted during the Act of the University of New Brunswick in 1859.
 In 1952, a subcommittee of the UNB Senate was tasked with considering designs and suggestions.

 The coat of arms features two gold beavers in front of a crimson background, on either side of the Book of Learning, which features the University's motto Sapere Aude.
 The bottom part of the shield contains a ship in front of a gold background, adapted from the New Brunswick coat of arms.
 This recognizes UNB's status as a provincial university.

 The design was described by a proclamation from the College of Heralds as follows:

 "Per chevron Gules and Or in chief and open Book proper inscribed with the words Sapere Aude in letters Sable supported by two Beavers sejant respectant Gold and in base a Lymphad said set pennon and flags flying and Oars in action also Sable."

 Songs

 Traditional among a number of songs commonly played and sung at various times such as commencement, convocation, and athletic events are "Carmina Universitatis Novi Brunsvici", "Alma Mater" (1904), and "UNB Anthem", with words by A.G.
 Bailey and music by D.V.
 Start.

 Notable academic milestones

-UNB Saint John was the first university in Canada to offer an e-business program with its bachelor of business administration in electronic commerce.
+UNB Saint John was the first university in Canada to offer an e-business programme with its bachelor of business administration in electronic commerce.
 The university has since been ranked by Canadian Business Magazine as first in e-business.